MALLEE ENERGY HUB

 LOCATION

-The proposed Mallee Wind Farm site is located ~16 km to the north-east of Buronga in the NSW South-West Renewable Energy Zone and on the traditional lands of the Paakantji (Barkandji), Latji Latji, Muthi Muthi, and Yitha Yitha people.
+The Mallee Energy Hub is located ~16 km to the north-east of Buronga, on the traditional lands of the Paakantji (Barkandji), Latji Latji, Muthi Muthi, and Yitha Yitha peoples.

 CONSULTATION & PLANNING

-The proposed Mallee Wind Farm is considered State Significant Development under NSW planning legislation.
-The NSW Department of Planning and Environment (DPE) will assess the development application documents and the consent authority will be the Minister for Planning or the Independent Planning Commission.
+The proposed projects in the Mallee Energy Hub - Mallee Wind Farm with a battery energy storage system, and Mallee Solar Farm - are considered State Significant Development under NSW planning legislation.
+The NSW Department of Planning, Housing and Infrastructure (DPHI) will assess the development application documents and the consent authority will be the Minister for Planning or the Independent Planning Commission.

-A Scoping Report, which is a formal request to the DPE to issue its requirements known as Secretary’s Environmental Assessment Requirements (SEARs), was submitted to the NSW DPE in January 2023 and the SEARs issued in February 2023.
+For the Mallee Wind Farm, a Scoping Report, which is a formal request to the DPHI to issue its requirements known as Secretary’s Environmental Assessment Requirements (SEARs), was submitted in January 2023 and the SEARs issued in February 2023.

 Formal NSW planning process